rstudio/rstudio-docker-products/workbench/README.md

 This container includes:

-1. R 3.6.1
+1. R 3.6
+2. R 4.1
+3. Python 3.8.10
-2. Python 3.6.5
+4. Python 3.9.5
-3. RStudio Workbench
+5. RStudio Workbench

 ### Configuration

-RStudio Workbench is configured via config files in the in the `/etc/rstudio` directory.
+RStudio Workbench is configured via config files in the `/etc/rstudio` directory.
 Mount this directory as a volume from the host machine.
 Changes will take effect when the container is restarted.

 You can review possible RStudio Workbench configuration [in the documentation](https://docs.rstudio.com/ide/workbench/).